DinoChiesa/Apigee-Java-SAML-AuthnRequest/README.md

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that creates a signed SAML AuthnRequest, for use in SP-initiated login, with HTTP-POST binding.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that creates a signed SAML AuthnRequest, for use in SP-initiated login, with HTTP-POST binding or HTTP Redirect binding.

 ## Disclaimer